Translated by Takuya Erik Watanabe

 Hokkaido is surrounded by the sea, full of nature, and has plenty of grazing land.
 These are the reasons why there is such a wide variety of delicious foods in Hokkaido.
 You should not miss any of the seafood, vegetables, or dairy products in Hokkaido.

-As for local cuisine, Hokkaido locals love Jingisukan, which is grilled mutton and vegetables.
+As for local cuisine, Hokkaido residents love Jingisukan, which is grilled mutton and vegetables.
 It's also popular to include butter, sake lees, and potatoes in "Ishikarinabe" (stew with salmon, vegetables, and miso).

 Another Hokkaido favorite is miso ramen, which contains fresh seafood and Sapporo ramen.